dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment2.md

 Copy the tokenization and integer encoding part into a new notebook.

-## Step 1: Adapting the vocabulary builder
+## Step 1: Adapting the preprocessing

+We'll adapt the preprocessing

 In the previous assignment, you developed a tool that finds the most frequent words in order to build a vocabulary.
 In this vocabulary, you defined special symbols to cover a number of corner cases: the beginning and end of text passages, and when a word is previously unseen or too infrequent.

 Now, adapt your vocabulary builder to include a new special symbol that we will call *padding*: this will be used when our batches contain full texts but these texts are of different lengths.

 Preprocess the text and build the vocabulary as in the previous assignment.